What Does a Periodontist Do?

 “A periodontist works to strengthen that foundation so your teeth remain secure and healthy for years to come.”

-What Are the Signs of Gum Disease?
+Signs of Gum Disease?

 Gum disease rarely announces itself loudly, which is part of what makes it so easy to overlook.
 Most patients don’t realize how far things have progressed until they come in for an exam and we take a closer look.
 If any of the following sound familiar, it’s worth scheduling an evaluation sooner rather than later.